maikelbos0/VDT.Core.Blazor.DragAndDropList/src/VDT.Core.Blazor.DragAndDropList/README.md

 - `drag-and-drop-list` for the list container
 - `drag-and-drop-list-item` for each list item
-- `drag-and-drop-list-item-active` for the list item that is current active (being dragged)
+- `drag-and-drop-list-item-active` for the list item that is currently being dragged

 ### Example